 Ensure that the printer hard drive is encrypted to prevent any risk of hacks.
 Hard drives store all information relating to the documents and having these encrypted will simply provide additional protection to prevent any data being accessed or stolen.

 Secure print is at the forefront of Apogee’s Managed Print Services to support business growth, while ensuring your data remains confidential and GDPR compliant.
-Make sure that your organisation is not vulnerable to security threats by contacting us today here or by calling 0345 300 9955 to find out more about our marketing-leading services.
+Make sure that your organisation is not vulnerable to security threats by contacting us by completing the form below.